evmos/devops/README.md

 - `evmos-devnet1`: v9.1.0
 - `evmos-devnet2`: v10.0.1

+NOTE: Please fork this repo to add your changes.
+DO NOT SUBMIT PRs to this repository.

 The mission is for you to expand the functionalities of this repo to accomplish the following tasks:

 1. Set up a Grafana dashboard instance through the same docker-compose setup, in which instance specific metrics of each of the nodes are displayed and can be compared (CPU, Memory etc..)